 Knowing where you’ve been helps you understand where you’re going.
 Go ahead and “feel the feels” of grief, regret, anxiety, anger, and frustration, so you can get through them to acceptance.
 Take time to say a fond goodbye to what has passed.
 Then, you can look forward optimistically to a new and different future.
 Perhaps this future is completely different than the “other plans” you made, but it’s wonderful in its own way.
 Part of this process is reassessing what is truly important in your life—your values, talents, family members, and friends.
 These are constants that can serve as touchstones in times of transition.

 Reach out to friends and family members who love you unconditionally and will listen to you vent without judgment.
-If you’re having a particularly hard time, seek help from a qualified therapist or life coach who can guide you through a tough time toward a renewed outlook on life’s transitions.
+If you’re having a particularly hard time, seek help from a qualified therapist or life coach.
+When you’re working with a qualified coach, you’ll feel supported to make it through tough times with a renewed outlook on your life’s transitions.

 Don’t expect to get through a major transition quickly—there may be too many moving parts.
 Start with a task or an area of your life you can manage easily, and get that sorted out first.
 It may be a small change in your self-care habits, such as improving your diet or resolving to read a chapter of an uplifting book each evening.
 Do one thing on your checklist a day.
 Letting go of what is gone and accepting what has changed in your circumstances is a process, and it doesn’t happen all at once.